 Reading comprehension isn't just knowing what a text says and understanding the words.
 True comprehension requires the reader to combine what he read with his own prior knowledge to construct understanding.
 Dr. Jeff Wilhelm explains it in much greater detail in his article Understanding Reading Comprehension.
-There are many elements for true comprehension, which is why teachers spend so much time working on it.
+There are many elements of true comprehension, which is why teachers spend so much time working on it.
 But how can parents work on it with their little readers?

 One fun way you can try is to act books out.